 3. Big Data Use in Finance

 Big data provides both opportunities and obstacles for financial service providers.
-Tapping social media, consumer databases, and even news feeds can help banks better serve their customers, while better protecting their own interests.
+Tapping into social media, consumer databases, and even news feeds can help banks better serve their customers, while better protecting their own interests.

 But sorting through torrents of unstructured data for useful information is no small undertaking.
 It requires powerful data analytics technology if institutions are to reap a benefit.